ELDER LAW & LONG-TERM CARE PLANNING

 - Talk to a Certified Financial Advisor about selective and specific Deferred Long-Term Care Annuities.

 - Form an Irrevocable Medicaid Trust to qualify for additional government supplemental income without spending down your life savings and protect your home from being taken.

 - Consider investing in your home to make sure that it can support you in later years.
 This includes ramps, handrails, improved night lighting, medical alert system, etc.

-- Begin selecting your preferred long-term care facility, and let you family know when the earliest you would consider the move.
-For example, if you fall a third time and need to call for help.
-This way, you won’t put them in the difficult position of wondering when they should get involved.
+- Begin selecting your preferred long-term care facility and let you family know when the earliest you would consider the move.
+For example, if you begin to fall and live alone, you may want to consider additional in-home care.
+And if it is impractical or financially impossible to continue living in your home, then your family can move you into a facility.
+These specific directions will alleviate your family of making a difficult decision and prevent them from wondering when they should get involved.

 To learn more or get started on your estate plan, just schedule a time to visit us for a no obligation complimentary consultation.